CraicOverflow89/vsc-zope/readme.md

 ### Tasks

  - maintain the tree view with project files organised around type
- - recognise python files (without extension) and set file type automatically for those documents
-    - first line starts with "## Script (Python)"
  - recognise sql files (if possible - might need to register these in a cache of choices?)
+    - does top of file start with "<params>" ?
  - import the dtml language description (will need to be set for files with no extension)
  - test registration of directory when using workspaces
  - add command to determine where file is in hierachy when using references that look them up